jess-sys/dmr-bridge-discord/README.md

 ## Useless stuff (Copyright)

+Bridge a DMR network with a Discord voice channel.
 Copyright (C) 2022 Jessy SOBREIRO

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of